The rise of YouTube as full-time career in Ghana; All there is to know

-The rise of YouTube as Full-time Career in Ghana; Kwadwo Sheldon Enlightens
+The rise of YouTube as Full-time Career in Ghana; Kwadwo Sheldon sheds light on trend

 Over the years, the acceptance of YouTube created content in Ghana has been on the rise.
 Various television and radio stations are now penetrating the YouTube space.